Customizing the Boot Process

 rd.live.dir

-Tells a live ISO image the directory which contains the live OS root directory.
-Defaults to LiveOS.
+Specifies a directory that contains the live OS root directory.
+Default is LiveOS.

 rd.live.squashimg

-Tells a live ISO image the name of the squashfs image file which holds the OS root.
-Defaults to squashfs.img.
+Specifies the name of the squashfs image file which contains the OS root.
+Default is squashfs.img.

 Boot Debugging

 If the boot process encounters a fatal error, the default behavior is to stop the boot process without any possibility to interact with the system.
-Prevent this behavior by activating dracut’s builtin debug mode in combination with the kiwi debug mode as follows:
+To prevent this, activate dracut’s builtin debug mode in combination with the KIWI NG debug mode as follows:

 rd.debug rd.kiwi.debug

-This should be set at the Kernel command line.
-With those parameters activated, the system will enter a limited shell environment in case of a fatal error during boot.
-The shell contains a basic set of commands and allows for a closer look to:
+This must be set at the kernel command line.
+With these parameters activated, the system enters a limited shell environment when a fatal error occurs during boot.
+The shell provides a basic set of tools, and it can be used for inspection using the following command:

 less /run/initramfs/log/boot.kiwi